-Since the success rate of sex selection by the PGD method is very high.
-In the Iranian infertility treatment centers, only the PGD method along with IVF is used to determine the sex of the embryos.
-Every year, many couples travel to Iran to use the sex determination services using IVF.
+Since the success rate of sex selection by the PGD method is very high, in the Iranian infertility treatment centers, only the PGD method along with IVF is used to determine the sex of the embryos.
+Every year, many couples travel to Iran to use sex determination services using IVF.

 In addition to the high success in determining gender and using up-to-date and advanced equipment in Iranian infertility treatment centers, the low cost of services in Iran has caused many couples who want to choose the sex of their fetus to travel to Iran from around the world.

 |Gender selection method||success rate|